try it in 60 seconds — no Python setup, no venv

 Network changes still break networks.

-Three recurring failure modes keep showing up in every postmortem:
+Three failure modes show up in every postmortem.
+Cubby is designed backwards from them.

-cubby.network is designed backwards from those three failures.
-The LLM proposes; the deterministic core decides.
+Cubby's answer: the LLM proposes; the deterministic core decides.
 Every approval is cryptographically bound to the canonical plan hash.
-Every stage writes a signed evidence bundle chained to the previous.
+Every stage writes a signed evidence bundle, chained to the previous.
 The safety boundary is protocol-level — write tools are refused at registration, not at runtime.

-Cubby stands in for the part of a network engineering team that doesn't require physical hands on a device.
-It owns the rituals: snapshot before it plans, validate before it signs, sign before it executes, verify before it closes.
+Cubby owns the parts of network operations that don't require physical hands on a device.
+It snapshots before it plans, validates before it signs, signs before it executes, and verifies before it closes.
 Nothing about the network changes without a paper trail.

 Typed change workflows